cewing/codefellows_f2_python/resources/UW_IntroClass/class09/presentation-week-09.rst

           how_long_might_it_take

-and you'll get something like:
+and you'll get something like:}
 ::